wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

 One other thing changed when you set the custom `capability_type` argument.
 Suddenly your admin user can no longer access stories!
 This is because the administrator user role has not been given the capabilities to access stories.

 Because your admin user roles should be able to access everything, now would be a good time to add all the capabilities to the admin role.
 This is another reason to use the map_meta_cap argument, as it will automatically map all the capabilities, which you can assign to the administrator role.
-As you learned in the Developing WordPress User Roles and Capabilities, the right place to do this is inside a plugin activation hook callback.
+As you learned in the Developing WordPress User Roles and Capabilities tutorial, the right place to do this is inside a plugin activation hook callback.

-First, deactivate the plugin, so that you can activate it and trigger the activation hook.
+First, deactivate the plugin, so that you can activate it to trigger the activation hook.

-Then, add the following code to your plugin file:
+Then, create the register the activation hook in your plugin, and use it to assign the required capabilities to the administrator user:

 ```php
 register_activation_hook( __FILE__, 'wp_learn_activate' );